GfSE/SpecIF/documentation/04_SpecIF_Class_Definitions.md

 To define the semantics for SpecIF, a collection of data type and class definitions is defined and part of the SpecIF standard.

-The class definitions provided as SpecIF-files are available here: https://github.com/GfSE/SpecIF/tree/master/classDefinitions
+The class definitions provided as SpecIF-files are available here: https://github.com/GfSE/SpecIF/tree/master/classDefinitions.

 It is strongly recommended to exactly use the data type and class definitions described here to get a SpecIF-file or SpecIF-data set that follows the official SpecIF standard.
 Of course you are able to define your own data types and classes to extend the standardized SpecIF semantics with your own domain-specific definitions.
-But try to reuse the standardized types as often as possible or use the concept of inheritance to define your own types based on still existing and standardizes ones.
+Nevertheless, try to reuse the standardized types as often as possible or use the concept of inheritance to define your own types based on still existing and standardizes ones.
 This ensures a compatibility with the SpecIF standard and allows a correct semantically interpretation of your data by tools supporting SpecIF.

 ## Domains